terraform-google-modules/terraform-google-sap/modules/sap_hana/README.md

  1. [Create a new service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
  2. Grant this new service account the following permissions on the bucket where you uploaded SAP HANA installation file:
-    - roles/storage.objectViewer
+    - Storage Object Viewer: `roles/storage.objectViewer`

- You may use the following gcloud commands:
+  You may use the following gcloud command:
   `gcloud projects add-iam-policy-binding <project-id> --member=serviceAccount:<service-account-email> --role=roles/storage.objectViewer`

 3. When configuring the module, use this newly created service account's email, to set the `service_account_email` input variable.

 ### Post deployment script
 If you need to run a post deployment script, the script needs to be accessible via a **https:// or gs:// URl**.
-It is the recommended way is to use a GCS Bucket in the following way.:
+The recommended way is to use a GCS Bucket in the following way.:

-1. Upload the to a GCS bucket.
+1. Upload the post-deployment-script to a GCS bucket.
-2. Make sure the service account attached to the instance has the following permissions on the bucket:
-   - roles/storage.objectViewer
-     - Note that this permission should already be granted if the bucket is in the same project as the one where you created the service account previously.
+2. Grant the following role on the bucket to the service account attached to the instance if the bucket is not in the same project as the service account:
+   - Storage Object Viewer: `roles/storage.objectViewer`

-3. Set the post_deployment_script input to the gs:// link to your script. (i.e gs://<bucket_name>/<my_script>)
+ 3. Set the value of the `post_deployment_script` input to the URI of the post-deployment script storage bucket object, like `gs://<bucket_name>/<script_name>`.

 [^]: (autogen_docs_start)